baudisgroup/snp2pop/README.md

 |MSL (_Mende in Sierra Leone_)|||||
 |YRI (_Yoruba in Ibadan, Nigeria_)|||||

+This tool supports mapping from B-allele frequency data generated with 9 Affymetrix SNP array platforms as well as whole-genome sequencing data as input and a population assignment to one of the five continental groups (with 97.1% accuracy, benchmarked with paired TCGA data) or one of the 26 population groups (with 92.7% accuracy, benchmarked with paired TCGA data)
 The currently supported genome version is GRCh37 (hg19).
 A mapping to other genome versions is planned.

 ## Docker version installation